+Lead poisoning in animals and people is a major concern worldwide.
+Poisoning in animal populations may serve as a sentinel to assess the extent of environmental contamination and human health problems related to lead.
 In veterinary medicine, lead poisoning is most common in dogs and cattle.
 Lead poisoning in other species is limited by reduced accessibility, more selective eating habits, or lower susceptibility.
 In cattle, many cases are associated with seeding and harvesting activities when used oil and battery disposal from machinery is handled improperly.
 With the elimination of tetraethyl lead from gasoline in many countries, the number of lead poisoning cases attributed to oil consumption has declined in recent years.
 Other sources of lead include paint, linoleum, grease, lead weights, lead shot, and contaminated foliage growing near smelters or along roadsides.
-Lead poisoning is also encountered in urban environments, and renovation of old houses that have been painted with lead-based paint has been associated with lead poisoning in small animals and children.
+To prevent future occurrences of lead poisoning, it is crucial to identify the source.
+Lead poisoning is also encountered in urban environments and during the renovation of old houses that have been painted with lead-based paint, leading to exposure of small animals and children.
+The consumption, through grooming, of dust containing lead has been reported in cats.
+Improper disposal of lead-poisoned animal carcasses may result in toxicoses in nontarget scavenger animals.
+Scavenging by endangered species such as the condor raises unique concerns.

 Absorbed lead enters the blood and soft tissues and eventually redistributes to the bone.
 The degree of absorption and retention is influenced by dietary factors such as calcium or iron levels.
 In ruminants, particulate lead lodged in the reticulum slowly dissolves and releases significant quantities of lead.
 Lead has a profound effect on sulfhydryl-containing enzymes, the thiol content of erythrocytes, antioxidant defenses, and tissues rich in mitochondria, which is reflected in the clinical syndrome.
 In addition to the cerebellar hemorrhage and edema associated with capillary damage, lead is also irritating, immunosuppressive, gametotoxic, teratogenic, nephrotoxic, and toxic to the hematopoietic system.